osiota/osiota/doc/websocket_protocol.md

 Response: `"okay"`

-### announce(meta_data)
+### announce(meta_data, update)

 Announce a new node with meta data.
 The meta data is describing the data contents of the node.
+If update is true, this announcement is just an update of the meta data.

 Response: `"okay"`